kesselbach/Bounty-Hacker/README.md

 ...
 ```

-+ **Let's try to use this password file to connect on the ssh service, using simultanously the user found in the previous task**
++ **Let's try to use this password file to connect on the ssh service, using simultanously the user found in the previous task.
+The Hydra tool has a brute-force option to crack the login of the ssh service, so we can use it**

+``hydra -l lin -P locks.txt 10.10.229.13 -t 4 ssh``